Using storytelling as a vessel, I write to challenge ableist and classist systems and stereotypes.

 As a writer, I believe art and creativity belong to the working class and I have used media outlets as a distribution network for broader dissemination of documenting the artistic communities I’ve been part of, illuminating the gaps left by dominant narratives.

-That’s grant writing speak for:
+That’s grant application language for:

 I am a worker writer, and my job is clarity.